lianqiw/maos/docs/30_run.md

 ```

 Note that the option `sim.closeloop=0 atm.frozenflow=1` uses open loop correction (no servo lag) with frozen flow turbulence.
 The option `sim.idealfit=1` enables DM fitting directly from turbulence rather than from tomography output.
+For open loop simulations, truth wfs should not be included or disabled with sim.eptwfs=0, and non-iterative solvers (tomo.alg=0, fit.alg=0) usually work better than CG.

 The following error budget items are computed:

 - `DM fitting error`: step1 gives DM fitting error which depends on the actuator spacing.
 - `DM projection error`: the quadrature difference between step1 and step1b gives DM projecting error which depends on the field of view and number of DMs.